sssaha/sssaha.github.io/_pages/project.md

 - Development of a *MATLAB* based CAD tool for Power Electronics Application
 - Design of a programmable DC Load Bank using *Arduino UNO*, real time clock and memory card
 - Dynamic Model Development of a 150 kVA Induction Motor Drive in *Simulink*
+- Developing a 10kW Grid Connected String Inverter in *PLECS*
+- Developing a Doubly Fed Wind Turbine Generator in *PLECS*